StyraHem/ShellyForHASS/info.md

 - Support all Shelly devices (temperature & humidity, switches, RGB, effects etc)
 - Only local communication, can work in parallel with MQTT or Shelly Cloud for mobile access
 - Proxy support, if Shellies on different LAN than HASS
-- Zero configuratiion with automatic discovery of all Shellies
+- Zero configuration with automatic discovery of all Shellies
 - Immediate response, uses CoAP events from Shellies
 - Sensors for all information (battery, power, rssi, uptime, over power/temp, device temperaure, cloud & mqtt connectivity)